Natacha, by François Walthery

 Jacky et Celestin by Francois Walthery

-Jacky et Célestin - 'Casse-tête Chinoise'.
+Jacky et Célestin - 'Casse-tête Chinois'.
+Dutch-language version.

 Benoit Brisefer by F. Walthery

 Benoît Brisefer - 'Tonton Placide'.
+Dutch-language version.

-Walthéry's most notable work for Studio Peyo are however the four albums he drew with 'Benoît Brisefer' (1966-1972), the little boy with a superhuman strength, who loses his powers when he catches a cold.
-'Les Douze travaux de Benoît Brisefer' (1966) is still drawn largely in the Peyo tradition, but the next stories unveil more and more of Walthéry's own dynamic drawing style.
-'Tonton Placide' (1968) was created to tie in with the popularity of James Bond, while 'Le Cirque Bodoni' (1969) brought the young and naïve boy to a struggling circus.
-The character didn't return until three years later in 'Lady d'Olphine' (1972), which marked the return of robot gangster granny Madame Adolphine from a previous episode.
-The backgrounds of Walthéry's final episode were drawn by Marc Wasterlain.
-The scripts for the series were written by Peyo in cooperation with either Yvan Delporte or Gos.
+At Spirou, Walthéry's most notable work for Studio Peyo were the four stories he drew with 'Benoît Brisefer' ('Steven Strong', 1966-1972), the little boy with a superhuman strength, but who loses his powers when he catches a cold.
+His first episode 'Les Douze travaux de Benoît Brisefer' ("The Twelve Tasks of Steven Strong", 1966) was still drawn in the Peyo tradition, but the next stories unveil more and more of Walthéry's own dynamic drawing style.
+The secret agent story 'Tonton Placide' (1968) was created to tie in with the popularity of James Bond, and 'Le Cirque Bodoni' (1969) brought the young and naïve boy to a struggling circus.
+The character of Benoît Brisefer didn't return until three years later in 'Lady d'Olphine' (1972), which marked the return of robot gangster granny Madame Adolphine from a previous episode.
+The backgrounds of Walthéry's final episode were drawn by another Peyo co-worker, Marc Wasterlain.
+The scripts for the series were written by Peyo in collaboration with either Yvan Delporte or Gos.
 Walthéry has expressed in interviews that most of the stories were truly a group effort.
 All befriended artists that visited Peyo's studio joyfully participated in coming up with plot ideas, including Jean Roba, André Franquin and Jidéhem.

 Benoit Brisefer, by François Walthéry